solangeindaco/svg-logo-builder/README.md

 ## Description

-I create this application to learn about Node.js.
-I create a command-line application that dynamically generates a professional README.md file from a user's input.
+I create this application to review Object Oriented Programing concepts in Javascript and to learn how to use JEST.
+I create a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
+The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
 I learn:
-    - how to use .
+    - how to create tests using JEST.
-    - how to use .
+    - how to create classes and use Inheritance in Javascript.
-    - How to use .
-    - How to .
-    - How to use .

 ## Installation